storj-thirdparty/connector-influxdb/README.md

 `store` - Connect to the specified database (default: `db_property.json`).
 Backups of the database are generated using tooling provided by InfluxDB then uploaded to the Storj network.
 Connect to a Storj v3 network using the access specified in the Storj configuration file (default: `storj_config.json`).

-Sample configuration files are provided in the `./config` folder.
  Backups are iterated through  and upload  in 32KB chunks to the Storj network.

 The following flags  can be used with the `store` command: